 When making a payment: Should I create a customer, subscription or charge?

-- A 'customer object' stores the customer's details (first name, email, payment sources etc.) and the history of all their charges, subscriptions, refunds.
+- A 'customer object' stores the customer's details (first name, email, payment sources etc.) and the history of all their charges, subscriptions, and refunds.

 - Related Article: How do I add a new customer?